foxdonut/meiosis/docs/lessons/router-examples.md

 This example uses `meiosis-router` in hash mode and demonstrates the following:

-- Displaying different tabs according to the route
+- Displaying different pages according to the route
-- Clearing out data when leaving a tab
+- Clearing out data when leaving a page
-- Asking the user to confirm before leaving a tab has unsaved data
+- Asking the user to confirm before leaving a page has unsaved data
-- Forbidding access to a tab if the user is not logged in
+- Forbidding access to a page if the user is not logged in
-- Loading data needed for a tab on each entry
-- Loading data needed for a tab only on first entry
+- Loading data needed for a page
 - Filtering data using query parameters.

 We will look at each item in detail.

-#### Displaying different tabs according to the route
+#### Displaying different pages according to the route

 ```js
 import { Home } from '../home';